nicktarallo/DiffTransformer/Classification/README.md

 * Test metrics will be outputted to the console if the --run_on_test flag is used
 * Plots of accuracy and F1 will also be output

-## Commands for replication of exact configurations from report (some of these will take a long time to train):
+## Commands for replication of all exact configurations from the report (some of these will take a long time to train):
 * __B1:__
   * __a:__
     * __Differential__: `python classification.py --model DIFFERENTIAL --task BINARY --num_heads 1 --run_on_test`